wavefrontHQ/docs/pages/doc/ui_examine_data.md

 - Click the **Live** button to turn on (green) live data and see up-to-date data on the charts.
 - Click the **Live** button again to turn off live data and to look at past data.

 Regardless of selection, you can click the time selector for a fine-grained time selection window.
 To the left of the time selector, you see the currently selected time.
+The time window determines how often the charts in a dashboard refresh.
+* Charts with a time window of 5-10 minutes reload every second.
+* Charts with a larger time window (e.g. 4 hours or 1 day) reload every 30 second.

+{% include note.html content="Do not run charts with a 5-10 minute time window for a long time to avoid performance problems." %}

 ![time bar with turned off live data](images/time_bar_v2.png)